gohugoio/hugoDocs/content/en/tools/other.md

 And for all the other small things around Hugo:

+- [Glotta](https://simeononsecurity.com/other/glotta-streamlining-hugo-text-translation-for-global-reach/) uses translation APIs to provide translated content bundles for your Hugo site.
 - [hugo-gallery](https://github.com/icecreammatt/hugo-gallery) lets you create an image gallery for Hugo sites.
 - [flickr-hugo-embed](https://github.com/nikhilm/flickr-hugo-embed) prints shortcodes to embed a set of images from an album on Flickr into Hugo.
 - [hugo-openapispec-shortcode](https://github.com/tenfourty/hugo-openapispec-shortcode) A shortcode that allows you to include [Open API Spec](https://openapis.org) (formerly known as Swagger Spec) in a page.